Diary of a Wimpy Kid: Dog Days

 A bildungsroman (coming-of-age story), the film nicely charts the age-old changes in relationship between father and son, friends and the universal theme of teenage angst over romance.
 The dynamic between father and son is excellently captured by Gordon and Zahn, and their reconciliation at the film’s end is one of the nicer moments.
 Ample comic relief is supplied by Rowley, Roderick, and Greg’s mother Susan, the latter brilliantly portrayed by Harris.

 There are perhaps some cheap attempts at humour, even for a kid’s film.
 For instance, the portrayal of the bespectacled “nerd” Fregley (Grayson Russell) and the Asian Chirag (Karan Brar), who happens to carve the Hindu god Ganesh during a wood-cutting session, are somewhat lazy stereotypes — with the latter, in particular, sometimes cutting close to the bone.

 Overall, Diary of a Wimpy Kid: Dog Days is an enjoyable, funny family flick.
 With a well-directed young cast, this film should be a must-watch for families over the summer holidays.

 Jonathan David Brunton

-Diary of a Wimpy Kid: Dog Days is set for worldwide release on 3rd August 2012.
+Diary of a Wimpy Kid: Dog Days is released nationwide on 3rd August 2012.